What is ransomware? – Good Mean from weblydigital.com

-Ransomware is malicious code that is used by cyber criminals to launch data kidnapping OR hacking and screen lock attacks.
-The motive for ransomware attacks is monetary, and unlike other types of attacks, the victim is usually notified that an exploit has occurred and is given instructions for how to recover from the attack.in this attack Payment is often demanded in virtual currency to protect the criminal’s identity.
+Ransomware is a malicious code that is used by cybercriminals to launch data kidnapping OR hacking and screen lock attacks.
+The motive for ransomware attacks is monetary, and unlike other types of attacks, the victim is usually notified that an exploit has occurred and is given instructions for how to recover from the attack.in this attack, Payment is often demanded in virtual currency to protect the criminal’s identity.

-Ransomware malware can be spread through various malicious like e-mail attachments, infected software apps, infected external storage devices and compromised websites.
-In a lock screen attack, the malware may change the victim’s login credentials for a computing device; in a data kidnapping attack, the malware may encrypt files or may useless file on the infected device as well as other connected network devices.
+Ransomware malware can be spread through various malicious like e-mail attachments, infected software apps, infected external storage devices, and compromised websites.
+In a lock screen attack, the malware may change the victim’s login credentials for a computing device; in a data kidnapping attack, the malware may encrypt files or may useless files on the infected device as well as other connected network devices.

-- The victim may be duped into believing he is the subject of an official inquiry.
-After being informed that unlicensed software or illegal web content has been found on his computer, the victim is given instructions for how to pay an electronic fine.
+The victim may be duped into believing he is the subject of an official inquiry.
+After being informed that unlicensed software or illegal web content has been found on his computer, the victim is given instructions on how to pay an electronic fine.

 To protect against ransomware attacks and other types of cyber extortion, experts urge users to backup computing devices on a regular basis and update software — including anti-virus software — on a regular basis.
 End users should beware of clicking on links in emails from strangers or opening email attachments and victims should do all they can to avoid paying ransoms.